Background human voices

 Can we learn the voice of the primary speaker during the call?
 In this approach we learn different features of the voice of the primary speaker during the call and we can use these features to eliminate any voice that does not comply with them.
 This could have been an excellent approach but unfortunately it falls under the category of “Which came first, the chicken or the egg?”.
 In other words, the noise reduction application might wrongly learn the features of voices in the background.
 For example, if the primary speaker stops talking for few seconds and only the background voice is heard, the noise reduction software might learn on the fly the features of the background voice and when the primary speaker starts talking again, his/her voice will be treated as noise since it does not comply with the features of the background voice.

 OK, so what can we do to enable a software noise reduction application to effectively remove ambient human voices?
 There are two approaches to achieve this goal.
 The first approach is to use more than a single microphone in order to identify the physical location of each voice.
 This technique is used by mobile phones, which as you know are equipped with multiple microphones, and is also available in our Noise Firewall products.
 In office environment we use the multiple phones that already exists in the office to build a noise map and identify the physical location of each human voice.
-For stand-alone scenarios we can use a secondary USB microphone to effectively remove ambient human voices.
+For stand-alone environment, use SoliCall Pro with additional USB microphone to effectively cancel ambient human voices.
 This type of noise removal is called Reference Based Noise Reduction (a.k.a.
 RNR)

 A different approach would be to provide the software with a prior information about the voice of the primary speaker.
 Basically you would need to train the software on the voice of the primary speaker prior to asking it to clean noisy calls.
 This type of noise removal is called Profile Based Noise Reduction (a.k.a.
 PNR).